 A continuous performance test can be made more efficient by repurposing current testing components.
 For example, many businesses now use AI to analyze operational system logs and determine the URLs associated with the most often frequented paths by customers.
 Then, these paths can be prioritized for testing using automation.
 In addition, it's not uncommon for companies to reuse their functional assets for testing purposes later in the deployment process.
 This can reduce testing costs and lead to higher efficiency by utilizing new methods, information, and expertise gained through automation.

 Incorporating performance testing into your Continuous Integration procedures can help guarantee that the modifications introduced by your development team are of a high standard.
-This article has shared several data testing best practices that can help your company take quality assurance to the next level.
+This article contains several software testing best practices to help your company take its quality assurance process to the next level.
 This may be a challenging endeavor, but you don't have to go it alone.
 If you're looking to adopt continuous performance testing in DevOps, QASource can help.
 Visit our website or speak to a specialist today.